Gokyo Lake Trek

 The traipse continues towards Machermo, finally reaching to Gokyo.
 There are four lakes in Gokyo.
 You can see the two lakes on the way to Gokyo; the remaining lakes are a bit on the far side.
 So, you can extend your stay, and it will be on the next day.
 You will also ascend Gokyo Ri (5,360 m) for a better view of the mountains.
 After your sojourn of 2 Days at Gokyo, you will descend back to Lukla, following the same way.

 Gokyo Lake is considered the holy lake in the Khumbu Region.
 Traversing to Gokyo will let you learn deeper about the culture and customs of the Sherpa People with an extra slice of the panoramic Himalayan Vistas.
 WalkMountain Pvt.
 Ltd. provides you with the best experience on your next escapade to the mountains.
-Contact us for your next marvelous experience in the Khumbu Region.
+Contact us for your next marvelous experience in the Region of Everest.

 Gokyo Lake Trek Day-to-day Itinerary